fsepy/SFEPRAPY/README.md

 ### Command line interface

 `sfeprapy` command line interface (CLI) uses the current working directory to get input files and save files it outputs.
+It is currently only the `sfeprapy.mcs0` module is implemented in the CLI.
+Other modules in `sfeprapy` (e.g. `sfeprapy.mcs1`) will need to executed within `Python`.

 #### To get help